3scale-labs/3scale_ws_api_for_python/README.md

 ## AuthRep, the recommended approach:

-Doing an authrep for the AppId or UserKey authenthication patterns is as follows:
+Doing an authrep for the AppId authentication pattern is as follows:

 ```Python
 import ThreeScalePY